🏆🎮 STATE CHAMPIONS! 🎮🏆

 Linq Connect is currently experiencing an outage.
 While the issue is being resolved, a PDF version of the Elementary and Middle School menu is available for printing on the Food Services page of the GCPS website.
 Linq has also shared that families may create an account on Linq Connect to view menus while they work to restore full service.

-4 days ago, GCPS News
+about 2 months ago, GCPS News

 ⚠️ Menu Access Update Linq Connect is currently experiencing an outage.
 While the issue is being resolved, a PDF version of the Elementary and Middle School menu is available for printing on the Food Services page of the GCPS website.
 Linq has also shared that families may create an account on Linq Connect to view menus while they work to restore full service.